NPC Ignites 2023 – Full programme

 NPC Ignites 2023 is set to be another fantastic year, debating the hottest topics and hearing from the sectors leading industry figures.

-On 17 October, we’ll meet in-person or online to debate what politicians really think about the social sector with Lucy Powell MP, including a panel discussion with, Rebecca Gill, ROSA and Sunder Katwala, British Future.
+On 17 October, we’ll meet in-person or online to debate what politicians really think about the social sector with Rebecca Gill, ROSA and Sunder Katwala, British Future.
 We’ll also explore how to improve philanthropy with Anand Shukla, The Henry Smith Charity and Cath Dovey, the Beacon Collaborative.
 We will be closing with Mike Adamson, Chief Executive, British Red Cross.

-On 19 October we’ll meet online, for the afternoon, to explore innovations in impact and why we need balanced evaluation.
-Proceedings will be kicked off by NPC’s Tris Lumley, Director of Innovation and Development.
+On 19 October we’ll meet online, for the afternoon, to explore innovations in impact and the AI and data revolutions in the social sector.
+Proceedings will be kicked off by NPC’s Sally Bagwell and Erwin Hieltjes.

 All times given are British Summer Time.
 More speakers to be confirmed.